Pattern Roundup: Sew Your Own Hoodie

 This pattern bundle combines the Kingston Denim Jacket pattern and the Kingston Add On.
 The add-on takes the denim jacket and adds knit sleeves , a hood, and bonus pockets.
 Sizes range from men’s XXS to 4XL (chest 32 inches to 59 inches, waist 27 inches to 52 inches, hip 33 inches to 50 inches).
 Make the jacket body any medium- to heavyweight woven fabric, with knit or stretch sleeves and hood.

 If you love a good family outfit, the Elevation Hoodie is a perfect choice.
 The design has angular inset bands and, therefore, is ideal for color blocking.
 Your whole clan will also appreciate the lined or unlined wrap hood and generously sized inset kangaroo pocket.
 We advise checking the contents of the pockets before tossing your kids’ hoodies in the wash, though.
 Who knows what treasures are hidden there.
 This pattern bundle contains sizes 6 months to youth 16 (chest 19 inches to 32 inches) and unisex adult sizes from XXS to 3X (chest and hips 33 inches to 57 inches).
 You can purchase separate size ranges as well.

-We hope you found a pattern or two that inspire you.
+We hope you found hoodie patterns that inspire you.
 We would love to see your creations when they are done.
-Please upload them to the Gallery and we will share them far and wide!
+Please upload them to the Gallery or tag us on Instagram with #memadethreads and we will share them far and wide!